Careers

 - Recording the administration of medications and the patients’ responses.

-- Adhering to California regualtions concerning medication administration.
+- Adhering to California regulations concerning medication administration.

 - Supporting nurses with tasks related to medications and care.